FAQ about RHS

-- Is there one place my child can go to find out about extra-curricular activities?
+31. Is there one place my student can go to find out about extra-curricular activities?

 Yes.
 The Ross High School Student Activity Handbook outlines all of the sports and clubs that are available to students.
 You will find one in your materials for Orientation.

-- What if my son or daughter needs to take prescription or non-prescription medicine, or use an inhaler while at school?
+32. What if my son or daughter needs to take prescription or non-prescription medicine at school?

 We discourage the use of prescriptive medication and non-prescriptive medication at school.
 Usually, medication which needs to be given as much as four times per day can be given at home before school, after school, with the evening meal, and before bedtime.
-Prescribed medication which must be given at school, necessitates the completion of a prescription, non-prescription, or inhaler use form, which can be picked up in the front office.
+All medication, prescription, and non-prescription, requires an order form from a physician if it is to be given at school.
+The medication administration form can be picked up in the main office.
 Questions about this process should be directed to our district nurse, Mrs. Shelli Turco.